wf5w/WF5WRMail/README.md

 Once the RMail server is up, it will be up for anyone to use.

 All the user needs to do, is connect the RMail SSID, and use a web browser to point to the RMail server, at 10.42.0.1:4000 and they can enter an email.
+There is a document named WF5WRMail_Public_Instructions.odt which should help.

+If you want, you can also bring an hdmi monitor and keyboard, and connect to the RMail web page that way.

 # notes